makklays/MySQL/README.md

 # mysql
-Examples of code for a MySQL
+Examples of code on creating triggers, functions and procedures in MySQL.